lgalaz/fullstack-javascript/react/NextJS_Basics_SSR_CSR/explanation.md

 ## ISR (Incremental Static Regeneration)

 Pages are generated at build time but can be updated on a schedule.

+ISR combines static delivery with background revalidation so you avoid full rebuilds.

 ## Choosing a Strategy